 Vertical growing options for cannabis farms are evolving.
 From aeroponics to hydroponics to soil, cannabis producers are developing innovative solutions to “grow up” rather than out.

 Hydroponic Vertical Farming – Stem Cultivation

 Hydroponic systems use an alternate growing medium like mineral wool, coconut husks, or clay pellets.
 Not all hydroponic solutions are suitable for all kinds of vertical operations.
-Still, the concept revolves around removing the soil from the equation and to supply the plant’s rootage with direct access to a water-based nutrient mixture.
+Still, the concept revolves around removing the soil from the equation and supplying the plant’s rootage with direct access to a water-based nutrient mixture.
 Water resources are effectively targeting the plants, and water is recycled back to the system for reuse.

 By employing a true vertical method precisely fed by closed-loop hydroponics, cultivation’s all-inclusive platform claims to consistently yield quite five times the grams per square feet of land for a fraction of the start-up and ongoing operating expenses of an indoor grow operation with an identical footprint.
 Further, plant boxes exceed virtually every efficiency metric employed by growers, including grams/watt; watts/sq. ft. (canopy); grams/kWh/sq. ft. (real estate); and cost/pound.
-Altogether, the cultivation helps any grower lower costs, sell for higher margins, and remain competitive when prices inevitably fall.
+Altogether, cultivation helps any grower lower costs, sell for higher margins, and remain competitive when prices inevitably fall.